almindor/mipidsi/docs/MIGRATION.md

 ### Users

-* The `display_interface` dependancy has been removed in favor of our own traits and implementations.
+* The `display_interface` dependency has been removed in favor of our own traits and implementations.
 This gives significantly better performance (#149)

   * Replace `display_interface_spi::SPIInterface` with `mipidsi::interface::SpiInterface`.
 Note that it requires a small/medium sized `&mut [u8]` buffer.
 512 bytes works well, your milage may vary.
   ```rust